hivsuper/hivsuper.github.io/_posts/2023-04-21-AWS Certified Solutions Architect Associate SAA-C03-Quick-Notes.md

 - Managing capacity automatically with Amazon RDS storage autoscaling If your workload is <u>unpredictable</u>, you can enable storage autoscaling for an Amazon RDS DB instance.
 To do so, you can use the Amazon RDS console, the Amazon RDS API, or the AWS CLI.

+### Amazon RDS Proxy
+Lambda -> RDS Proxy to reduce the connection to RDS directly

 ## AWS Data Exchange
 AWS Data Exchange is on a mission to increase speed to value for third-party data sets in the cloud.